 (Offered as POSC 474 and LJST 374) This seminar explores the role of rights in addressing inequality, discrimination, and violence.
 This course will trace the evolution of rights focused legal strategies aimed at addressing injustice coupled with race, gender, disability, and citizenship status.
 We will evaluate how rights-based activism often creates a gap between expectation and realization.
 This evaluation will consider when and how rights are most efficacious in producing social change and the possibility of unintended consequences.

 Requisite: One introductory POSC course or its equivalent.
 Limited to 15 students.
 Fall semester.
-Professor Bumiller.2019-20: Offered in Spring 2020
+Professor Bumiller.2022-23: Not offered

 Independent reading course.
 Reading in an area selected by the student and approved in advance.